samillamacedo/RemotePLAY/README.md

 #### Node js
 1. Install [node.js](https://nodejs.org/en/download/)
 2. Open RemotePLAY.js in a text editor
-3. Set the port to Arduino port and if you want, set the buttons id
+3. Set the port to Arduino port and set the buttons id
 4. On Terminal Install acess the folder **RemotePLAY**
 5. run `npm start`
 6. ENJOY IT!